AlexandraVorobeva/avito_test/README.md

 1. Web REST API<br>
 2. Getting list of all clients and all operations from the database<br>
 3. Creating new clients and all operations<br>
-4. Getting information about any client aor any operation by id <br>
+4. Getting information about any client or any operation by id <br>
 5. Sending money from one client to another<br>
+6. Getting client's balance in different currencies

 ### APIs endpoints:<br>